natebrunelle/cs1110f18/markdown/lab08-crypto.md

 # Ciphers to Implement

-Code up at least two of the following ciphers.
+Code up the two of the following ciphers and give some others a try if you'd like.
 Each should have two methods: one to encrypt, one to decrypt.
 For example, if you do the shift cipher, write both `encrypt_shift` and `decrypt_shift`.